notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/13-VPC-Networking.md

   ![CLIENT VPN](../images/AWS_Client_VPPN.PNG)

-- From the diagram, your VPC is right here and then your clien's VPN is installed on your computer
+- From the diagram, your VPC is right here and then your client's VPN is installed on your computer
 - You will establish the VPN connection over the **public internet**.
 Then you will be connected just as if you were connected privately into your VPC
 - And if your VPC is established a Site-to-Site VPN connection to your on-premises data center then your computer will also be able to access your servers privately on your on-premises data center.
 That's pretty magical, but that works